 - If the drugs you use are on your plan’s formulary

-Contact DMC Group for a comparison report of the two cheapest Medicare prescription drug plans that cover your specific medicine in your local area.
+Contact DMC Group for a comparison report of the most affordable Medicare prescription drug plans that cover your specific medicine in your local area.
 (Source: Medicare.gov)

 Many cost saving features result from our research.